 Name Age Position

-Nimesh Patel 44 Chief Executive Officer
+Nimesh Patel 44 Chief Executive Officer and Director

 Brian Beem 41 President and Director

 Patrick Murphy 36 Chief Financial Officer

-Hans Mende 76 Director
+Hans Mende 77 Director

-[•] [•] Director Nominee

-[•] [•] Director Nominee

-[•] [•] Director Nominee
+Mark Pinho 44 Director

+Jill Watz 57 Director

+Adrian Paterson 64 Director

+Kate Burson 41 Director

 Nimesh Patel, 44, has served as our Chief Executive Officer and Director since January 2021.
 Mr. Patel is a Managing Director, Co-head of Investments and a member of the Investment Committee for AMCI Group LLC, the holding company for the AMCI group of companies.
 Mr. Patel has served as a key member of AMCI's senior management team since January 2008 and has helped lead the investment business for AMCI.
 Since Mr. Patel joined the Investment Committee at AMCI, AMCI has invested \$1.4 billion of its capital and approximately \$0.5 billion of co-investor capital (from First Reserve Corporation, Riverstone Holdings LLC and Soros Fund Management) in 20 privately negotiated transactions in the global industrial, transportation and natural resources sectors.
 Furthermore, Mr. Patel has led the completion of multiple joint ventures with major global industrial corporations such as ITOCHU Corporation and POSCO, as well as debt and equity offerings.
 Mr. Patel was an officer of AMCI Acquisition Corp., a SPAC that successfully completed a business combination with Advent Technologies, Inc. in February 2021.
-Mr. Patel has served on the Board of Directors for Conuma Resources Ltd since April 2017.
+Mr. Patel has served on the Boards of Directors or represented AMCI's equity interests in 8 companies during his time at AMCI and has served on the Board of Directors for Conuma Resources Ltd since April 2017.